SPTI Diploma:

 How will I be taught?

 The workshops will be taught both didactically and experientially using case studies, small group and role play.
 Trainees will be invited to use their own experience of being in a couple to develop and integrate the theory and models being taught.
 Each workshop will be led by two facilitators and supported overall by a team of experienced tutors and administrative staff.
-You will be provided with academic articles and have access to our well stocked library to support your learning.
+You will be provided with academic articles, a wealth of online resources and have access to our well stocked library to support your learning.

 Collette Colver, Graduate Officer, SPTI: The Sherwood Psychotherapy Training Institute, 2 Castle Quay, Castle Boulevard, Nottingham, NG7 1FW.